iotaledger/iota-wiki/shimmer/learn/shimmer-EVM/introduction.md

 [Shimmer EVM](https://wiki.iota.org/shimmer/smart-contracts/guide/evm/introduction/) is a groundbreaking addition to the IOTA ecosystem that brings unparalleled scalability, composability, and interoperability to the smart contract landscape.
-As the first fully EVM-compatible smart contract chain on the Shimmer network, it overcomes major drawbacks in existing blockchain solutions and offers higher utility by an order of magnitude.
+As the first fully EVM-compatible smart contract chain on the Shimmer network, it overcomes major drawbacks in existing blockchain solutions and offers higher utility.

 ## The Significance of Parallelization in the Shimmer Network